 In order to identify the targeted audience, UnitedHealthcare takes a 4-step approach:

-Research shows that medical care accounts for only 10 to 20%6 of modifiable contributing factors to positive health outcomes, while social determinants of health such as education and employment have an even greater impact.
-What’s more, 61% of consumers report that during the COVID-19 pandemic, at least one of the social factors affected their ability to adopt a healthy lifestyle.7
+Research shows that medical care accounts for about 20%⁵ of modifiable contributing factors for positive health outcomes and well-being, while social determinants of health such as education and employment have an even greater impact.

-While claims data is valuable, it’s important for employers to also consider dynamics such as poverty and health disparities to get a better holistic picture of an employee population and understand the why behind health care decisions individuals make.
+While claims data is valuable, it’s important for employers to also consider dynamics such as poverty and health disparities to understand the why behind health care decisions individuals make.
 It helps to determine if there any benefit gaps to address.⁶

 “There is only so much that can be gleaned from claims data and there are headwinds and tailwinds that make a significant impact in what the claims look like at the end of the day,” Kurtzweil says.

-Improving the member experience may mean looking beyond employees’ health care needs — acknowledging financial and community factors that may affect an employee’s overall health.
-UnitedHealthcare is working with employers to address how social disparities and racial inequities impact employee health, and referring members into appropriate programs with partners.
+UnitedHealthcare works with employers to address how social disparities and racial inequities impact employee health, and referring members into appropriate programs in their communities.
 When employers address employee needs beyond physical health, they may achieve a more productive workforce and lower health care costs.

 Uncover more ways to help your business save.